tammalee/revews/content/post/insidious-the-last-key.md

 * Called it about the whistle. =\
 * Socially awkward nerds fighting over… teenage girls?
 Young women?
 I can’t tell.
 It made me feel a bit gross, tbh.
 * Okay, so overall, I love that the protagonist is an older woman!
 I felt the non-dialogue stuff was really well done but the dialogue felt stiff to me.
+* I would watch this movie when I wanted to eat a bowl of popcorn on a Friday evening.